 The Prince Mohammed Bin Fahd Stadium in Dammam -- a city on the Arabian Gulf.

-This will take place early in 2018.
 They will be seated in the family section of the stadiums, separate from the male-only section.

 The following information sources were used to prepare and update the above